For one new fund, the question isn’t which corporate backer, but why not 10?

 Naturally, introductions to Engage’s 10 corporate backers are designed to sweeten the deal, too.

-Put another way, Engage isn’t so unlike the hundreds of other new accelerator programs around world.
+If you’re thinking that Engage sounds an awful lot like the hundreds of other new accelerator programs around world, we’re with you.
 (As of last year, at least, there were 160 of them in the U.S. alone.)

 But it is smartly taking advantage of a growing trend — that of giant companies trying to keep up with the technological shifts that could impact their businesses, and that are willing to work together if it helps to keep them relevant.
 Startups can certainly benefit from that trend, too.

-If you’re interested in becoming a member of Engage’s inaugural class, you can learn more about how to do that here.
+To become a member of Engage’s inaugural class, here is more information.
 Engage, which is based in Georgia Tech’s Technology Square, began taking applications yesterday.

 0